crwainstock/fe-mentor-3-column-preview-card/README.md

 I deployed the component with Netlify, though, so check that out [here](https://gleaming-starburst-bd6e26.netlify.app/).

+I used [ezgif.com](https://ezgif.com/video-to-gif) to convert videos to gifs to show here.

 ## 🤔 Reflection

 One of the most challenging aspects of this type of build is getting things to match exactly to the brief.
 I find this type of project to be sort of like an inverted pyramid.
 At first, I analyze the shape, composition of the image in the brief, imagine how it's organized, and start building.
 The changes at this stage are quite large, like adding all of the elements within the component.